rougier/numpy-100/README.rst

       print(Z)

 #.
-How to negate a boolean, or to change the sign of a float inplace ? (★★★)
+How to negate a boolean, or to change the sign of a float inplace? (★★★)

    .. code-block:: python